Lightmatter/django-hydra/{{cookiecutter.repo_name}}/README.md

 ## Local Development Initial Setup
 - Run the start script: `./scripts/start.sh` from the project root
     - This will install the pip and yarn packages and set up the local database for the project
-- Copy `.env.example` file to a new file `.env`.
-This handles the environment variables for Next.js and django.
-If you want access to an env variable at build time in Next.js it must start with `NEXT_PUBLIC`

 #### Quick start